Modeling Heat Transfer in Thin Layers via Layered Material Technology

 When modeling heat transfer in this geometry, we want to specify the number of layers as well as the thickness and material of each layer.
 On top of these properties, it may be handy to have access to advanced parameters, such as the number of through-thickness mesh elements, orientation and position of the layered material on the boundary, and specific material properties at the interfaces of the layers.

-Since version 5.4, all properties of layered shells, except the material, are defined by a Layered Material node.
+All properties of layered shells, except the material, are defined by a Layered Material node.
 It includes the composition of the layered shell, along with the geometry and discretization properties of each layer.
-The physics node (Thin Layer for this example) simply points to the Layered Material node (top part of the figure below).
+The physics node (Thin Layer for this example) simply points to the Layered Material node (middle part of the figure below).
 Then, the Layered Material node points to material nodes for the definition of the material properties (bottom part of the figure below).

 Model nodes involved in the definition of a layered shell.